scala/scala/README.md

 3. Push your changes to a branch in your forked repo.
 For coding guidelines, go [here](https://github.com/scala/scala#coding-guidelines).
 4. Submit a pull request to scala/scala from your forked repo.

-For more information on building and developing the core of Scala, make sure to read the rest of this README, especially for [setting up your machine](https://github.com/scala/scala#get-ready-to-contribute)!
+For more information on building and developing the core of Scala, read the rest of this README, especially for [setting up your machine](https://github.com/scala/scala#get-ready-to-contribute)!

 # Get in touch!